 If you have ever had Jamaican food in general, you know it’s all about flavor + spice!
-Embrace the heat with my Authentic Jamaican Curry Chicken, simmered in a sauce of hot peppers, chicken stock, garlic, and coconut milk along with a handful of spices and veggies that give it that extra pizzaz.
+Embrace the heat with my Authentic Jamaican Curry Chicken.
+With a fragrant blend of spices and tender chicken simmered in a sauce of hot peppers, chicken stock, garlic, and coconut milk, this dish is sure to transport your taste buds to the sunny shores of Jamaica.
 A real nostalgic comfort food dish for many Jamaicans.
-All dairy-free with a gluten-free option.
+Completely Dairy-free + Gluten-free option.

 There is no singular recipe for Jamaican curry because all families have their own traditions.
 However, it is generally a mix of locally-found seasonings.
 You can find either store-bought mixes or you can season your curry on your own using a variety of flavorings.

-Making my curry sauce with full-fat coconut milk is something that I love because that's honestly how I saw my parents and other family members do it.
-Besides, it definitely adds a nice creaminess to things and as I mentioned before, it helps to cool down all of the spicy flavor.
-Traditionally, Grace Food's canned coconut milk is the thing used, however, I often substitute that with my favorite organic versions----so feel free to use whichever you prefer.
+Making my Jamaican curry sauce with full-fat coconut milk is something that I love because that's honestly how I saw my parents and other family members do it.
+Besides, it definitely adds a nice creaminess to things and as I mentioned before, it helps to cool down all of the spicy flavors.

 Absolutely use those potatoes in your curry.
 Two reasons why: it adds nice "body" or thickness to the sauce as they cook in with the chicken and sauce; two------it makes for a nice addition when eating the chicken with your favorite side.
 I'm always big on experimenting and so, I would definitely add sweet potatoes instead to change things up.
 No harm to me.